TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

-case class Sym(n: Int) extends Exp   // Symbol case class Const(x: Any) extends Exp // Constant case class Block(in: List[Sym], res: Exp, ein: Sym, eff: EffectSummary) extends Def case class Node(n: Sym, op: String, rhs: List[Def], eff: EffectSummary)
+case class Sym(n: Int) extends Exp   // Symbol case class Const(x: Any) extends Exp // Constant case class Block(in: List[Sym], res: Exp, ein: Sym, eff: EffectSummary) extends Def

+case class Node(n: Sym, op: String, rhs: List[Def], eff: EffectSummary)
 ```

-From this class hierarchy, we can see that the basic unit of the LMS IR is `Exp`,
-which can be `Const(0)`, `Const("hello")`, or `Sym(2)`, which really means `x2` in the
-generated code.
-We can combine basic units into `Node`, such as
+`Def` represents a definition, which is used in the RHS of all nodes.
+A definition can be an `Exp` or a `Block`. `Exp` can be a `Sym` or a `Const`. `Sym` represents symbols in the IR identified by a unique integer.
+For example, `Sym(2)` represents `x2` in the generated code. `Const` represents immediate values, such as integers (e.g. `Const(0)`), strings (e.g. `Const("hello")`), etc.

+`Node` represents statements in the IR.
+The first field `n` of a node is a `Sym` corresponding to the identity of a statement.
+The second field `op` is the operator of the statement.
+We use strings as operators since they permit easy extension of various kinds of nodes such as `-`, `print`, etc. The third field is the list of operands (RHS) of a node.
+Let's ignore the last field `EffectSummary` for now, which will be covered later.
+For example, the statement `val x3 = x2 + 1` would become
 ``` scala
 Node(Sym(x3), "+", List(Sym(x2), Const(1)), _)
 ```
-the semantics of which is `x3 = x2 + 1`.
-As you can probably see, the node `op` is just
-a string, which allows eazy extension of various kinds of nodes such as `-`, `print`, etc.

-Using `Exp` and `Node`, we can construct program of arbitrary sizes, but there is still
-no blocks or scopes in the IR, which is necessary for constructing conditionals, loops,
-functions, etc. The `case class Block` is exactly for that purpose.
-However, it
-might be surprising that the `Block` class doesn't really contain a list of nodes that
-are in the block.
-Instead, it has `in: List[Sym]` as the inputs of the block, `res: Exp`
-as the output of the block, and then `ein: Sym` and `eff: EffectSummar` for effect-related
-contents (will cover later).
+in the IR.

+We can construct programs of arbitrary sizes using `Exp` and `Node`, but there are still no scopes in the IR.
+We use the `Block` class to represent a scope enclosed by `{...}`.
+It might be surprising that `Block` does not really contain a list of nodes, which is a common feature in tree-based IRs.
+For example, the `BasicBlock` in LLVM contains a list of instructions in the block.
+Instead, our `Block` class specifies only `in: List[Sym]` as the inputs of the block, and `res: Exp` as the output of the block (let's ignore `ein` and `eff` for now, which will cover later).

+We use `Block` in the `rhs` of `Node` to represent functions and control flow structures (conditionals, loops).
+Functions are declared using `"λ"` as the operator, and its `rhs` contains just a `Block` representing the function body.
+Note that recursive functions need an additional special node declared with `"λforward"`, which takes a `Sym` as function name and an integer `arity`.
+The node serves as a function name declaration.
+Conditionals are declared using `"?"` as the operator, and its `rhs` contains three items: a condition `Exp`, an if-branch `Block`, and an else-branch `Block`.
+While-loops are declared using `"W"` as the operator.
+It contains two blocks representing the loop condition and the loop body.
+We also have `Switch`, similar to the `switch...case` statement in C. The operands of a switch statement contain a `guard` representing the condition of the switch statement and a list of `Block`s for each case.

+As we mentioned before, a `Block` only specifies its inputs and result.
 Where are the nodes that should go into the block?

-It turned out that the nodes are in the graph, but not explicitly scoped in the block.
-when traversing the graph (for analysis, transformation, or code generation), the nodes
+It turns out that the nodes are in the graph but not explicitly scoped in the block.
+When we traverse the graph for analysis, transformation, or code generation, the nodes
-of each block are dynamically computed from all available nodes, using the *dependencies*.
+of each block are dynamically selected from the set of all available nodes using certain criteria.
+We call this process *scheduling*.
-This is the feature of *sea of nodes* styled IR, which is covered in more details later.
+This is a key feature of *sea-of-nodes* styled IR, which is covered in more details later.

-Some may wonder why going for sea of nodes IR, where dynamically computing the nodes
-of a scope seems to be an overhead for any graph traversal.
-It is true that dynamically
-computing the nodes of a scope adds overhead.
-However, the advantage is that nodes are
-not fixed to a certain scope, and scheduling the nodes (in or out-of scopes) can be
-a powerful optimization (called code motion) of the IR.
-For instance, the user of LMS
-might constructed a graph like this:
+One may wonder why we use a sea-of-nodes IR, where dynamically scheduling the nodes seems to be a compilation overhead.
+The advantage is that since nodes are not fixed to a scope, they can be easily moved in/out of scopes, which can be a powerful optimization (called code motion).
+For instance, a user might construct a graph like this:

 ``` scala
 for (i <- 0 until 100) {